ssl/ezXSS/readme.md

 * Visit /manage/install in your browser and setup a password and email
 * Done!
 That was ez right?

+Make sure you are using docker-compose version 1.26.0 or newer.
+Visit https://docs.docker.com/compose/install/ for installation instructions.

 ## Demo
 For a demo visit [demo.ezxss.com/manage](https://demo.ezxss.com/manage) with password *demo1234*.
 Please note that some features might be disabled in the demo version.